ucsb-cs32/s21/_lab/lab07.md

 valgrind --leak-check=full version2/a.out 300 300 out.ppm
 </pre>

+### Question 8
+Copy the valgrind reports to the gradescope assignment.

 #### valgrind task 2
 Next, fix the code.
 Make a copy of the version2 code - you must leave the data as raw pointers (do not swap them to smart pointers) and fix the code so that no memory is left on the heap. *Note that it will be fairly straight forward to address many of the issues, however, one issue will require making sure that the correct destructor is used for each of the shapes.*